nad-garraz/control-guita/README.md

 # control-guita
-python program to follow my money moves
+A simple project in python to practise some coding.
+At the same time I get to follow my money moves.